US Labor & Employment Webinar Series 2026

 Wednesday, May 6 at noon ET – Key States Update

-Please join us for an informative webinar covering the latest employment law changes in California, New York, Illinois and Colorado.
-With several new regulations and statutory developments taking effect across these states, this session will help you understand what is currently in effect, what changes are forthcoming and how to stay compliant.
+This webinar covered the latest employment law changes in California, New York, Illinois and Colorado.
+With several new regulations and statutory developments taking effect across these states, the session provided an overview of what was in effect, what changes were forthcoming and how employers could stay compliant.

 • Key statutory, regulatory and case law developments at the state and local level